Have questions about NewsGuard? We have answers. Browse through the list of Frequently Asked Questions below.

 No. NewsGuard offers platforms, search engines, internet users, and others an alternative to blocking or censoring content that may contain misinformation.

-To date, platforms and search engines have altered among three bad solutions to the online misinformation problem: either blocking untrustworthy content and accounts entirely, which leads to accusations of bias and favoritism; providing fact-checks next to false content, which only happens after the fact (and often after falsehoods have already spread widely); or allowing misinformation to flourish.
+To date, platforms and search engines have altered among three bad solutions to the online misinformation problem: either blocking untrustworthy content and accounts entirely, which leads to accusations of bias and favoritism; providing fact-checks next to false content, which only happens after the fact (and often after falsehoods have already spread widely); or allowing unreliable information to flourish.
 NewsGuard presents an alternative option: providing users with the context they need to assess different information sources for themselves and make their own judgments.

 By providing transparent, detailed warning labels that don’t block users from viewing content, NewsGuard avoids the problem of having a small number of huge technology companies become the arbiters of truth online.
 By rating at the source level, rather than fact-checking each new false claim that comes out, NewsGuard avoids the problem of fact-checker warning labels coming after a myth has spread–because any misinformation source that is rated by NewsGuard will already have a warning on it, “prebunking” the site’s next falsehood as it is published.
 And by providing users with detailed source credibility information, NewsGuard gives internet users the tools they need to understand how to find credible information and avoid misinformation.